jdleo/Deno-Todo-Microservice/README.md

 ## React To-Do App, powered by Deno

 This app is a POC for a Microservice (CRUD) for a to-do list.

-Frontend (client) is in React
+**Technology**

+-   Frontend: React
-API (server) is in Deno, Typescript
+-   API: Deno, Typescript
-Services are managed with Docker Swarm
+-   Infrastructure: Docker, Docker Swarm
+-   Database: MongoDB

 **Build & Run Swarm**